chamini2/sapphire/doc/design.md

     if x%2==0 then
         print "even\n"
     elif x%3 == 0 then
-        print "threeven"    # esto no existe.
+        print "threeven"    # esto no existe, creo elif x%5 == 0 then
-    else
+        print "fiven"       # esto no existe, creo else
         print "I dunno\n"
     end